-- Java Virtual Machine(JVM): This interprets the intermediate java bytecode and generates output.
+- Java Virtual Machine(JVM): This interprets the intermediate Java bytecode and generates output.

-- Runtime class libraries: These are set of core class libraries that are required for the execution of Java programs.
+- Runtime class libraries: These are a set of core class libraries that are required for the execution of Java programs.

 - User interface toolkit: Toolkits that support varied input methods for the users to interact with the application program.
 For example, AWT and Swing.

 - Deployment technologies: JRE comprises of following key deployment technologies:

 - plug-in: Enables the execution of a Java applet on the browser.

 - Web Start: Enables remote-deployment of an application.

 Java Virtual Machine (JVM) is a virtual machine or a runtime engine that provides an environment to run Java applications.
 It is part of JRE.
 Moreover, it takes bytecode from the Java compiler and converts it into machine code.
 It comprises various libraries, tools, and frameworks.
 In addition, JVM has a built-in just-in-time (JIT) compiler, which compiles the source code during its execution.

 Types of Java Platforms

 There are four different types of Java Platforms, as follows: